30 Adjectives to Describe a Voice (with Meanings & Examples)

 Rough

-Meaning: loud and hard, usually unfriendly.
+Meaning: harsh and unfriendly.

 Smooth